City Relocation Overview

 Category Scores

-This city sits in a middle affordability tier, median gross rent is about $1,787, median home value is about $379,900, with enough population scale to support a broader local economy.
+This city sits in a middle affordability tier, median gross rent is about $1,787, median home value is about $379,900, and the local economy may feel narrower than in larger metros.
 See cheaper cities in FL.

 Climate8/10